Remembering your bank details isn't easy

 When it comes to remembering your banking details like your BSB and account numbers, most people simply can’t.

 That's where a PayID can help

-PayID is a simple new service that makes sending and receiving money from your bank account a little bit easier.
-You create your PayID by choosing something easy to remember, like a phone number, and registering it with your bank who will securely link it to your chosen account.
-Then to get paid, you simply share your PayID.
+PayID is a simple service that makes paying money into accounts easier.
+You can create a PayID by choosing something easy to remember, like a phone number, and registering it with your bank who will securely link it to your chosen account.
+Then to get paid, instead of sharing your BSB and account number, simply share your PayID.

 What is a PayID?

-In coming months, PayID will become part of your participating financial institution’s normal mobile or online banking.
-It will help you make payments to and from the account of your choice without having to remember, find or share your BSB and account number.
-Or ask anyone else for theirs.
+In most cases, you can create a PayID in your participating financial institution’s mobile or online banking.
+A PayID means you can receive payments to the account of your choice without having to remember the account’s BSB and account number.

 Your PayID is information unique to you, like your phone number, email or ABN, that can be securely linked to your nominated bank account.